protocol-particles/protocol-particles.github.io/content/Phenomena/Gravitropy/index.md

 [[Behaviour.md|behaviour]] is always expressed by transfering energy from gravitational centers towards their own associated entropic edges.
-Those entropic edges represent the gravitational [[Interface.md|interfaces]] between dimensions and their respective forces.
-At those points of contact any related behaviour may be manipulated to the extend that energetic [[Balance.md|balance]] is either reached or lost.
+Those entropic edges represent the gravitational [[Interface.md|interfaces]] between [[Direction.md|dimensions]] and their respective forces.
+At those points of contact any related behaviour may be manipulated to the extend that any given energetic [[Balance.md|balance]] is either reached or lost.
 The balance reached between gravitropic forces is described by [[Balance.md#Equilibria|equilibria]], where relative stability may be reached.
 The balance lost between gravitropic forces is described by [[Balance.md#Thresholds|thresholds]], where relative instability may be caused.

 > [!example] Examples
 >